tolauwae/phd-thesis/src/oop/oop.typ

 However, these changes are still synchronous, so can be dealt with through the invocation rules already presented in @oop:invocation.

 It is important to note, that this synchronization is only necessary from server to client, since control over the callback system lies entirely with the latter.
-This means, that the server is not able to start a new WebAssembly callback execution autonomously, and therefore does not its callback map synchronized with any local changes on the client side.
+This means, that the server is not able to start a new WebAssembly callback execution autonomously, and therefore does not need its callback map synchronized with any local changes on the client side.

 // todo i should add an example where a action causes new events to be generated, and another function subscribes the callback, to illustrate that these thigns are independent from each other
 // todo because xtof found this confusing.
 Also this is not a problem right?